Kenny Dalglish: Personal life

 Dalglish has been married to Marina since 26 November 1974.
 The couple have four children, including Kelly and Paul.
-Kelly has worked as a football presenter for BBC Radio 5 Live and Sky Sports.
+Kelly has worked as a football presenter for BBC Sport and Sky Sports.
 Paul followed in his father's footsteps as a footballer.
 Marina was diagnosed with breast cancer in March 2003, but was treated at Aintree University Hospital in Liverpool and recovered.
 She later launched a charity to fund new cancer treatment equipment for UK hospitals.
 Dalglish advised author Jilly Cooper on her 2023 novel Tackle!

+Health

+On 2 June 2026, Dalglish announced that he had been undergoing treatment for cancer.

 Recognition

-Dalglish was appointed a Member of the Order of the British Empire (MBE) in the 1985 New Year Honours for services to football.
-He was appointed a Knight Bachelor in the 2018 Birthday Honours for services to football, charity and the City of Liverpool.
-He dedicated the award to former Celtic and Liverpool coaches Jock Stein, Bill Shankly and Bob Paisley stating that he was "Humbled" and "A wee bit embarrassed".
+Dalglish was awarded an MBE in the 1985 New Year Honours for services to football.
+He was knighted in the 2018 Birthday Honours for services to football, charity and the City of Liverpool.
+He dedicated his knighthood to former Celtic and Liverpool coaches Jock Stein, Bill Shankly and Bob Paisley stating that he was "Humbled" and "A wee bit embarrassed".